s2ward/469/README.md

 # 469

 469 is a language found in Tibia.
 Created in 2001, it's about 21 years old and still have not been solved.
 469 is spoken between bonelords, a blob with 5 eyes.
 This is performed by blinking numbers.

+Excerpt from a book in Tibia: [Beware of the Bonelords](https://tibia.fandom.com/wiki/Beware_of_the_Bonelords_(Book))

+> The bonelords are an ancient race of underground dwelling necromancers.
+Although they can 'speak' like humans using some membranes, their native 'tongue' consists of a blinking code with each eye, where a blinking could mean some syllable, letter or word.
+It is by far the most complex speech we have ever encountered and it is almost impossible to comprehend.
+As far as we can tell it is not only a language but also some kind of mathematics.
+This combination makes it tedious even to try to understand that language.
+> The books the bonelords write contain only numbers and the code behind them is incredibly complex.
+This race was one of those which were part in the creation wars and therefore its peak of civilization and power is long gone.
+There are rumours about still existent bonelord settlements where they try to improve their unspeakable necromantic rituals and create an army of undead.

+The main city of the current bonelords, Hellgate - contains a library holding 72 books, all in numbers.
+See books [here](01-books.md) where each line contains one book.
+Here we meet A Wrinkled Bonelord, the librarian.
+We can talk to it to get more information.

-Here I have collected all clues i think we need to solve 469.
+Here I have collected all clues I think we need to solve 469.

 I start off by showing you what we can find in-game, and further down I will show you some of my thoughts.

-Each line is one book.

 - 01-books.md contains the books we find on 469.
-- 02-align.txt contains the books aligned with repeats (by Trikki Rikki)
+- 02-align.txt: aligned with repeats (by Trikki Rikki)
-- 03-align.txt contains the books aligned more in sequences (continued by me)
+- 03-align.txt: aligned in slightly longer sequences (continued by me)
-- 04-align.txt contains the books close to being a full sequence.
+- 04-align.txt: close to being a full sequence.
+(50~ hours in)
+- 05-rearrange.txt we carefully start rearranging some books.

-If you are on mobile, you might want to disable line-wrapping, otherwise the *align.txt will look like jibberish to you.
+If you are on mobile you might want to disable line-wrapping, otherwise the .txt will look like jibberish to you.

 ## Can we blink it?